nikkikobako/MS1-Go-Vegan/README.md

 * For the tablet screen why go vegan page I have amended to the same as mobile 1 column width as the screen looked to crowded
 * For the XL screen on the why page I added collapsable buttons as the text was different sizes

-## My Features
+## My Features <a name="features"></a>
 ????
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Phase 1 Features
+### Phase 1 Features <a name="phase1"></a>
 ????Feature 1 - allows users X to achieve Y, by having them fill out Z ...
 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Phase 2 Features Left to Implement
+### Phase 2 Features Left to Implement <a name="phase2"></a>
 ?????Another feature idea
 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-## JQuery
+## JQuery <a name="jquery"></a>
-????
-The project uses JQuery to simplify DOM manipulation.
+The project uses JQuery for built in Bootstrap queries

-Testing
+## Testing <a name="testing"></a>
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-## My Contact Form
-My contact is via a challange form
-Go to the "Contact Us" page

-## Testing
-Testing has been completed using the follwoing
+Testing has been completed using the following

 1. Initial testing was via gitpod and the developer tool inspect to show my pages as mobile, tablet and full screen
 2. The code was then published via git hub and tested on the following devices
 *  Samsung S8 mobile phone
 *  Samsung Galaxy S2 tablet
+*  Oukitel C15 Pro mobile phone
-*  Mac?
+*  iMac desktop
 *  Microsoft surface?
 3. Browser Chrome
-4. The code was then shared on Slack for testing
+4. The code was shared on Slack for testing by the community
-5. tested on????
+5. Each html and css was ran through

 ### Tests completed
 1.